 If the group has too many players the DM should attempt to split them into two separate groups.
-Even if you have to play with each group less frequently, it’s more worthwhile to everyone to play less frequently but have a better quality experience.
+Even if you have to play with each group less frequently, it’s more worthwhile to everyone to play less frequently but has a better quality experience.

 After running my 9 player game I have stuck to the ideal group size of 3-5 players and consequentially, I’ve enjoyed D&D 5e a lot more.
 It’s definitely the ideal party size and I find that the sweet spot is even closer to 4-5 than it is to 3-5.
-At this point I’ve set a hard-limit of 6 players as after that the game becomes both sluggish and much more work for me as a DM.
+At this point, I’ve set a hard limit of 6 players as after that the game becomes both sluggish and much more work for me as a DM.
 It’s hard to turn people away from a game, but it’s not worthwhile for me to break this rule.

-Personally I reserve games with 1-2 players for one-shots or special occasions.
+Personally, I reserve games with 1-2 players for one-shots or special occasions.
 They’re fun, but not really my style for a long-term game.

 If you enjoyed what you read be sure to check out my ongoing review for all of the official D&D 5e books!